dotnet/csharplang/proposals/improved-interpolated-strings.md

 *  Each argument in `A` corresponds to a parameter in the function member declaration as described in [Corresponding parameters](expressions.md#corresponding-parameters), and any parameter to which no argument corresponds is an optional parameter.
 *  For each argument in `A`, the parameter passing mode of the argument (i.e., value, `ref`, or `out`) is identical to the parameter passing mode of the corresponding parameter, and
    *  for a value parameter or a parameter array, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from the argument to the type of the corresponding parameter, or
-   *  **for a `ref` parameter whose type is a struct type, an implicit _interpolated\_string\_builder\_conversion_ exists from the argument to the type of the corresponding parameter, or**
+   *  **for a `ref` parameter whose type is a struct type, an implicit _interpolated\_string\_handler\_conversion_ exists from the argument to the type of the corresponding parameter, or**
    *  for a `ref` or `out` parameter, the type of the argument is identical to the type of the corresponding parameter.
 After all, a `ref` or `out` parameter is an alias for the argument passed.

 For a function member that includes a parameter array, if the function member is applicable by the above rules, it is said to be applicable in its ***normal form***.
 If a function member that includes a parameter array is not applicable in its normal form, the function member may instead be applicable in its ***expanded form***:
 *  The expanded form is constructed by replacing the parameter array in the function member declaration with zero or more value parameters of the element type of the parameter array such that the number of arguments in the argument list `A` matches the total number of parameters.
 If `A` has fewer arguments than the number of fixed parameters in the function member declaration, the expanded form of the function member cannot be constructed and is thus not applicable.
 *  Otherwise, the expanded form is applicable if for each argument in `A` the parameter passing mode of the argument is identical to the parameter passing mode of the corresponding parameter, and
    *  for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from the type of the argument to the type of the corresponding parameter, or
-   *  **for a `ref` parameter whose type is a struct type, an implicit _interpolated\_string\_builder\_conversion_ exists from the argument to the type of the corresponding parameter, or**
+   *  **for a `ref` parameter whose type is a struct type, an implicit _interpolated\_string\_handler\_conversion_ exists from the argument to the type of the corresponding parameter, or**
    *  for a `ref` or `out` parameter, the type of the argument is identical to the type of the corresponding parameter.

-Important note: this means that if there are 2 otherwise equivalent overloads, that only differ by the type of the _applicable\_interpolated\_string\_builder\_type_, these overloads will be considered ambiguous.
+Important note: this means that if there are 2 otherwise equivalent overloads, that only differ by the type of the _applicable\_interpolated\_string\_handler\_type_, these overloads will be considered ambiguous.
 Further, because we do not see through explicit casts, it is possible that there could arise an unresolvable scenario where both applicable overloads use
-`InterpolatedStringBuilderArguments` and are totally uncallable without manually performing the builder lowering pattern.
+`InterpolatedStringHandlerArguments` and are totally uncallable without manually performing the handler lowering pattern.
 We could potentially make changes to the better function member algorithm to resolve this if we so choose, but this scenario unlikely to occur and isn't a priority to address.

 #### Better conversion from expression adjustments